leonardoce/testconn/README.md

 This application must not be used as a reference, but it is just meant to explain the meaning of Kubernetes probes.

+Some example Kubernetes definitions can be found in the `k8s` directory.